freenas/freenas-docs/userguide/system.rst

 * **Sign CSR:** used to sign internal Certificate Signing Requests created using
   :menuselection:`System --> Certificates --> Create Certificate Signing Request`.
+  Signing a request adds a new certificate to :menuselection:`System --> Certificates`.

 * **Export Certificate:** prompts to browse to the location to save a copy of the CA X.509 certificate on the computer being used to